 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/ COMMENTS SECTION I (continued): NON-NEGOTIABLE C RITERIA Non-Negotiable 3.
 RIGOR AND BALANCE: Each grade's instructional materials reflect the balances in the standards and help students meet the standards' rigorous expectations, by helping students develop REQUIRED 3a) Attention to Conceptual Understanding: Materials develop conceptual understanding of key mathematical concepts, especially where called for explicitly in specific content standards or cluster headings by amply featuring high-quality conceptual problems and questions.
-Yes Materials develop conceptual understanding of key mathematical concepts throughout each lesson while exposing students to a variety of ways in which to solve problems. conceptual understanding, procedural skill and fluency, and application.
-6 REQUIRED 3b) Attention to Procedural Skill and Fluency: Materials give attention throughout the year to individual standards that set an expectation of procedural skill and fluency.
+Yes Materials develop conceptual understanding of key mathematical concepts throughout each lesson while exposing students to a variety of ways in which to solve problems. expectations, by helping students develop conceptual understanding, procedural skill and fluency, and application.
+Yes No REQUIRED 3b) Attention to Procedural Skill and Fluency: Materials give attention throughout the year to individual standards that set an expectation of procedural skill and fluency.
 In grades K-6, materials help students make steady progress throughout the year toward fluent computation.
 In higher grades, sufficient practice with algebraic operations is provided in order for students to have the foundation for later work in algebra.
 Yes Materials give attention to individual standards that set an expectation of procedural skill and fluency that allow sufficient practice of the standards being addressed.
 REQUIRED 3c) Attention to Applications: Materials are designed so that teachers and students spend sufficient time working with engaging applications, without losing focus on the major work of each grade including ample practice with single-step and multi-step contextual problems that develop the mathematics of the grade, afford opportunities for practice, and engage students in problem solving.
 Yes Materials are designed so that teachers and students spend time working in application through a variety of activities and methods.
 REQUIRED 3d) Balance: The three aspects of rigor are not always treated together, and are not always treated separately.
 Yes Materials provide students with a balance of all three components of rigor.
 Each lesson contains "journal" activities, which present opportunities for students work in all three components, both individually and separately.
 These journals present a balanced level of rigor and serve to enhance their skill and mastery over the course of the module as a whole.
 Non-Negotiable 4.
 PRACTICE-CONTENT CONNECTIONS: Materials meaningfully connect the Standards for Mathematical Content and REQUIRED 4a) The materials connect the Standards for Mathematical Practice and the Standards for Mathematical Content.
 Yes At the beginning of each Lesson, the Mathematical Practices addressed in the lesson are listed.
 Hovering over the listed Mathematical Practice provides an additional explanation of how the Standards for Mathematical Practices are the Standards for Mathematical Practice. ^{7, 8} connected to the Standards for Mathematical Content in the lesson.
-Yes No content in the lesson.
-REQUIRED 4b) The developer provides a description or analysis, aimed at evaluators, which shows how materials meaningfully connect the Standards for Mathematical Practice to the Standards for Mathematical Content within each applicable grade.
-No There is no analysis or description that connects the Standards for Mathematical Practice and the Standards for Mathematical Content provided for evaluators.
+Yes No REQUIRED There is no analysis or description that connects 4b) The developer provides a description or analysis, aimed at No the Standards for Mathematical Practice and the evaluators, which shows how materials meaningfully connect the Standards for Mathematical Content provided for Standards for Mathematical Practice to the Standards for evaluators.
+Mathematical Content within each applicable grade.